OWN IT NEO!

 + Read labels and seek out locally-produced foods at the grocery store or farmer’s market.
 Your next meal will generate value for Northeast Ohio and cut down on the emissions associated with transporting food long distances.

-+ Incorporate a rain garden, rain barrel(s), and/or permeable pavers on one’s property to capture stormwater runoff.
++ Incorporate a rain garden, rain barrel(s), and/or permeable pavers on your property to capture stormwater runoff.
 This will help to reduce the burden on the sewer network and incidence of combined sewer discharges, which pollute Northeast Ohio’s waterways.